 Bridging the central Eixample district and creative Gracia hub, Depot Lab has a warm, welcoming atmosphere and social-ness, showcasing how a coworking space can evolve into a community.
 Every day of the week it has a different evening meet-up, set up to aid freelancers and start-ups.
-Depot Lab has coworking spaces in two great locations: one located near Joanic and the other by Verdeguer Metro, facilitate access from all over the city, with a number of nearby Bicing stations (the local bike sharing service) for the active commuters.
+Depot Lab has coworking spaces in two great locations: one located near Joanic and the other is by Verdeguer Metro.
+These facilitate access from all over the city, with several nearby Bicing stations (the local bike-sharing service) for the active commuters.
 The spaces are also divided to accommodate workers needs.
-One half is a laid back, bright cafe and hot desk area are accessible throughout the day, fixed private desks, working spaces and meeting rooms are available to hire with a pricing plan to suit your own individual needs.
+One half is a laid back, bright cafe and hot desk area, and elsewhere you’ll find fixed private desks, working spaces and meeting rooms that are available to hire with a pricing plan to suit your own needs.

-New to the co-working scene, La Vaca has found the perfect home in Poble Sec.
-Turning around an old dairy, the premises have undergone a remarkable transformation: the contemporary workspace is constructed of an the exposed stone interior, lit by the windows in the high ceilings.
-After a busy working day upstairs move downstairs where socialising is prioritised, with a bar, games area and cinema space.
+La Vaca has found the perfect working space in Poble Sec.
+It has turned an old dairy into a contemporary workspace; constructed of an exposed stone interior, lit by the windows in its high ceilings.
+After a busy working day upstairs workers move downstairs where socialising is prioritised, with a bar, games area and cinema space.
 Independent workers seeking to build new relationships and add a social aspect to their work will be very at home in this space.
 Like most co-working venues, there are tariffs to suit all working styles, including passes created for digital nomads, 10-day passes and flexible plans.